Truelightenergy/slate/source/includes/_actual_hourlies.md

 ]
 ```

 This endpoint retrieves actual hourly records for the given date.
+An "Actual Hourly" is similar to a shadow price, but instead of using projected prices for the given date range, actual hourlies use usage data from a previous billing period and thus use "actual" usages instead of projected usages.

-If no date is passed, the most recent day of actual hourly records is returned.
+If no date is passed, the last 24 actual hourly records (equivalent to one day) for the account are returned.

 ### HTTP Request